12 FAM 540

 d.
 During non-duty hours, SBU information and removable electronic media in U.S. Government facilities must be secured within a locked office or suite, or secured in a locked container.
 Employees in possession of SBU outside U.S. Government facilities must take adequate precautions that afford positive accountability of the information and to protect SBU information from unauthorized access such as storage in a locked briefcase or desk in a home office.
 SBU should not be left unsecured (e.g., lock in room safe) in unoccupied hotel rooms or unattended in other public spaces.

 e.
-Custodians of medically privileged information must ensure that it is secured when not in use.
+The custodians of medically privileged information must ensure that it is secured when not in use.

 f.
 Destroy SBU documents by shredding or burning, or by other methods consistent with law or regulation.